ptimlick/unplugged-central-server/README.md

     * data entry devices connect through wifi server by dummy name
     * a configuration of odk-central project released as a docker archive
   * Create a wireless access point using https://hub.docker.com/r/offlinehacker/docker-ap
-    *  Connects wireless clients to host connected internet
+    *  Connects wireless clients to host laptop
+    * Installation checks that wireless adapter supports host mode.
-    * configure to named Docker bridge (below) to to host laptop odk-central
+    * configure to named Docker bridge (below) to connect wireless access point to odk-central
     * convert from run command to docker-compose extension
   * Modify odk-central to replace docker-compose default internal bridge network with a named network
     * Needed for wifi connection (above) with TLS.